yannericdevars/Docker/README.md

 # Docker

-This is a simple file to initialise a docker container for a Symfony 3 project
+In the root folder, this is a simple group files to initialise a minimum docker container for a Symfony 3 project

 Install